nayel71/Makefile/README.md

 EXEC    = main
 ```

-Running `make` will then create the following folder structure.
+Make will then create the following folder structure.

 ```
 dep/